 Developing .NET Applications on Linux

-In this post, we'll look at how to develop .NET applications within the Linux environment.
+In this post, we’re going to see how to develop .NET applications within the Linux environment.

-I have to admit, until recently I had never even thought about migrating from Windows to Linux, since for a long time it was completely impossible to run applications written in .NET on linux.
+Honestly, until the other day, I hadn’t even considered migrating from Windows to Linux, since it was completely impossible to run .NET applications on Linux until recently.

-With this post, I want to explain my reasons for considering migrating to Linux, as well as to show different alternatives for those of you who don't have experience with Linux.
+With this post, I want to explain my reasons for considering migrating to Linux, and also show different alternatives for those of you who don’t have any experience with Linux.

-Before we start, I'll mention that as of today (June 2021) my main machine still runs Windows, and the code examples and screenshots are from a virtual machine.
+Before starting, keep in mind that as of today (June 2021), my main computer still runs Windows, and the code examples and screenshots are from a virtual machine.

 1 - Why Linux?